walterdejong/synctool/doc/chapter3.md

 In this example, we want to upload the entire `/usr/local` tree from node `n1` to the repository directory `/opt/synctool/var/purge/compute/`.
-Afterwards, all compute nodes will get `/usr/local` synced from the master just by running `synctool -f`.
+Afterwards, all compute nodes will get `/usr/local` synced via the purge mechanism by running `synctool -f`.

+> Purging is a blunt but effective means to synchronise entire directory
-Mind that purging will delete data that is not supposed to be there, so be extra careful with this feature.
+> trees.
+Mind that it will delete data that is not supposed to be there,
+> so be extra careful with this feature.
+For safety, synctool will not allow
+> you to purge the root directory of a system.

+Under the hood, synctool employs `rsync` to purge files.
+Run synctool in verbose mode to see `rsync`'s output and review what files would be deleted by the purge run.

+You can not trigger actions through `.post` scripts in the purge directory, but it is possible to use `synctool --diff`, `--ref`, and even `--single` with files that reside under `purge/`.

 3.6 synctool-pkg, the synctool package manager